 In the neuroanatomy of the cervical spine, the cord is enlarged, with lateral extension of the gray matter consisting of the anterior horn cells.
-The lateral dimension spans 13-14 mm, while the anterior-posterior extent measures 7 mm.
-An additional 1 mm is necessary for the cerebrospinal fluid anteriorly and posteriorly, as well as 1 mm for the dura.
+The lateral dimension spans 13-14 mm, and the anterior-posterior extent measures 7 mm.
+An additional 1 mm is necessary for the cerebrospinal fluid (CSF) anteriorly and posteriorly, as well as 1 mm for the dura.
 A total of 11 mm is needed for the cervical spinal cord.
-Exiting at each vertebral level is the spinal nerve root, which is the result of the union of the anterior and posterior nerve root.
+Exiting at each vertebral level is the spinal nerve root, which is the result of the union of the anterior and posterior nerve roots.
+(See the image below.)

 Interconnections are present between the sympathetic nervous system and the nerve root proper.
-Since the numbering of the cervical roots commences above the atlas, 8 cervical roots exist, with C8 exiting between the seventh cervical vertebra and the first thoracic level.
+Because the numbering of the cervical roots commences above the atlas, eight cervical roots exist, with C8 exiting between the seventh cervical vertebra and the first thoracic level.